ASK Teacher Alan

 Ans: It used to be numbers of course when I first started.
 As the years went by, I notice I gravitate towards finding the right students whom I can form a connection with.
 As a result the numbers will drop naturally because not all who comes here are accepted.
 However, I think it is more benefitting to find one who fits than many whom you can't connect with.
 Then you are just teaching for the sake of teaching, eventually you will burn out quickly.
 This is how I am wired, my personality and a form of uniqueness.
 Since I was made this way, I accept who I am and will not seek to change it.

 Back to the question of success.
 I always ask my students if they are still happy coming here to have lessons despite of how their skills are.
-Students' happiness is the epitome of how I define my success.
+Students' happiness index is how I define my success.
 If they can give a resounding yes, I have done my job well.
 If they said no, I would advice them that it is no longer healthy to do something you are unhappy with.
 Maybe learning guitar is just not the right thing you are looking for.

 No comments: